Vonng/pigsty/docs/v-pg-provision.md

 The localization rule to be used when initializing the PostgreSQL instance.

-Default is `C`, it is not recommended to modify this parameter if there is no special need.
+Default is `C`, it is not recommended modifying this parameter if there is no special need.